 From Department of Justice

-If convicted, Goethe faces up to 20 years in federal prison.
+If convicted, each defendant faces up to 20 years in prison.

 A criminal complaint is merely an accusation.
-The defendant is presumed innocent until proven guilty in a court of law.
+The defendants are presumed innocent until proven guilty in a court of law.